pingcap/docs-cn/enable-tls-between-components.md

         cert_path = "/path/to/tiflash-server.pem"
         # Path of file that contains X509 key in PEM format.
         key_path = "/path/to/tiflash-server-key.pem"
         ```

+        Configure in the `tiflash-learner.toml` file:

+        ```toml
+        [security]
+        # Sets the path for certificates.
+The empty string means that secure connections are disabled.
+        ca-path = "/path/to/ca.pem"
+        cert-path = "/path/to/tiflash-server.pem"
+        key-path = "/path/to/tiflash-server-key.pem"
+        ```

     - TiCDC